peerhaven/peerhaven/CONTRIBUTING.md

 # How to contribute

-We develop peerhaven in the open because we want to be a transparent platform and to provide an easy way to integrate your bug fixes and improvements.
+We develop peerhaven in the open because we want to be a transparent platform and provide an easy way to integrate your bug fixes and improvements.
 Community contributions are helpful and very welcome.
 This document describes how you can take part in improving peerhaven.